department-of-veterans-affairs/va.gov-team/products/platform/platform-website/2021-04-xx-deprecate-homepage-decision.md

 # How would we build towards "V3" in 2021 Q2?

-This doc provides context to make a decison around the actions needed to achieve Platform Website V3.
+This doc provides context to make a decison around the actions needed to deprecate the Home Page MVP.

 _Authors:_ Liani Lye and Gretchen Maciolek, Platform Team: Content/IA